-‘nostalgia: filling gaps and picking holes’ features in the latest zine from @nefariouscontemporary
+‘nostalgia: filling gaps and picking holes’ features in ‘Memory’ a zine by @nefariouscontemporary

 @ekplisso is an instagram exchange with artist, Lucy Gresley, that describes the various pathways that intersect, diverge and end as we make work in conversation εκπλήσσω (ekplisso) : to amaze, dumbfound